 - Freshly squeezed lemon juice

 - While the cauliflower is cooking prep the kale.
-Place the kale in a large bowl with the extra virgin olive oil, lemon juice and the remaining salt.Start rubbing the juices into the kale, do this for about 5 minutes, then set the kale aside until ready to serve.
+Place the kale in a large bowl with a tablespoon of extra virgin olive oil, lemon juice and a pinch of sea salt.Start rubbing the salt and juices into the kale.Do this for about 5 minutes, then set the kale aside until ready to serve.

 - When the cauliflower and red onion are cooked remove them from the oven and leave them to cool slightly.
 Drain the kale in a colander to remove any excess liquid.Add to a large serving dish.Add the cauliflower and red onion to the kale and toss gently.
 Crumble the goat's cheese over the salad and add the toasted walnuts, pumpkin seeds and pomegranate.
 Serve with a good squeeze of lemon juice and some freshly cracked black pepper.

 - Cauliflower - Don't be afraid to roast the cauliflower until the edges are charred, this gives the cauliflower a lovely caramelised flavour.